Held Kashmir lockdown continues for fifth day

 While people were allowed to offer prayers in their local mosques, PTI reported that there would be no Friday congregation at Srinagar's historic Jama Masjid, where thousands of Muslims pray every week.
 It also has been a center of regular anti-India protests after Friday prayers.

-Authorities closely watched for any anti-India protests, which are expected to determine a further easing of restrictions for the Muslim festival of Eid al-Azha, which will be celebrated Monday.
+Authorities closely watched for any anti-India protests, which are expected to determine a further easing of restrictions for the Muslim festival of Eid al-Adha, which will be celebrated Monday.

 "If they had won their (the Kashmiris') hearts, then we would have stood with the government," he said.
 "This was a 70-year-old contract that the government squashed unconstitutionally.
 The government thinks that the situation will improve?
 Situation will not improve."